Free resources to help your institution establish your own compassion fatigue resiliency program.

 Institutions play a critical role in supporting resiliency and wellness for their employees.
 Below are links to a series of downloadable documents that will guide you through creating and maintaining such a program for your institution.
 We have shared recordings of the webinars from our 2022 pilot assessment program that you can use for staff training in resiliency.
 Finally, we also have a printable poster and packet that you can use for your facility and staff.
 We want to recognize and thank the Northwest Center for Occupational Health & Safety Professional Training Opportunities Program for supporting the initial creation and evaluation of these materials.

-Start with this packet to learn a suggested timeline for starting an institutional compassion fatigue program, guidance on forming & maintaining a committee (membership, example agendas, example charters, etc.), sample budget, advice on leadership buy-in, and a manager’s role in a wellness program.
+Start with this packet to learn a suggested timeline for starting an institutional compassion fatigue program, guidance on forming & maintaining a committee (membership, example agendas, example charters, etc.), sample budget, advice on leadership buy-in, a manager’s role in a wellness program and templates to create an animal tribute event/organization.
 You can download & edit the slide deck to garner leadership buy-in by clicking here.

 Distribute the above packet to managers so they can learn their special role in resiliency.